SilkRose/Pony/stories/pink-mended-sparkles/pink-mended-sparkles.md

 I whisper to her, "I'd rather go permanently blind than lose you as a friend."

 Pinkie hides her face in my chest before I start to feel a wetness on my chest.
-She whispers, "I love you... so much."
+She whispers, "I love you… so much."

 We lay there together for some time, until, Pinkie pulls her face back from my chest.